MixMasterT/react_calculator/README.md

 ## Future Developments

-Currently unary operators pop everything off of both stacks, and then executes.
+Currently unary operators pop everything off of both stacks, and then execute.
 This means running a unary operator is equivalent to hitting the equals sign, and then running it.
 In the future, I plan to factor that out to allow unary operators to be used inline on a single argument.